-- Yogurt or chia seeds – the oats will still soak up whatever liquid you use without these, but I like both for a thicker texture.
+The oats will still soak up whatever liquid you use without these, but I like both for a thicker texture.
 Greek yogurt will lend to the thickest texture and highest protein.

-- Sweetener – I personally don’t add any, but you can use honey, jam, or maple syrup for a natural option
+I personally don’t add any, but you can use honey, jam, or maple syrup for a natural sweetener option.

 Why are overnight oats the best breakfast recipe for busy people?

-- There is no cooking, stirring, or cleaning of pots
+- There is no cooking, stirring, or cleaning of pots.

 - When prepared in a jar or container with a lid, you can take them to work with you.

 - They’re the perfect travel breakfast that can be made in a mini fridge with no kitchen (or soak oats in water and add pantry staples for a fridge-free option!)